devbret/online-opsec/README.md

 Economic dangers can include theft of digital currencies or loss of a job.

 ### Relevancy
 The need to be secure (which is at the root or a product of privacy, safety and remaining informed) when using the Internet (in other words, when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
 This is a consequence of and opportunity for/from an open Internet.
-Savvy users must thus be proactive to ensure effective participation.
+Savvy users must thus be proactive to ensure effective participation, as threats abound.

 Moving forward, threat models are covered first, followed by specific tools; extensions in the pursuit of reaching for that meta (yet granular) agency, an ideal asset indeed.